-With so many possible risks, many of which can result in serious injuries or have fatal consequences for those unfortunate enough to be caught up in any accident, it means that demolition work demands thorough and competent health and safety people and systems in place in order to minimise the risks as far as is reasonably practical.
+With so many possible risks, many of which can result in serious injuries or have fatal consequences for those unfortunate enough to be caught up in any accident, it means that demolition work demands thorough and competent health and safety people and systems in place, in order to minimise the risks as far as is reasonably practical.

 Manual Handling During/After Demolition

-The sheer amount of small pieces of material which can be created during a controlled explosion or wrecking ball means that there is usually a lot to clear.
-Most will be cleared by an excavator type machine or similar, but even so there will inevitably be lots of smaller pieces which need to be cleared by hand.
+The sheer amount of small pieces of material that can be created during a controlled explosion or wrecking ball impact means that there is usually a lot to clear.
+Most will be cleared by an excavator type machine or similar, but even so, there will inevitably be lots of smaller pieces which need to be cleared by hand.

 As far as manual handling is concerned, workers need to be well trained in safe manual handling techniques, particularly as they are likely to be lifting and moving objects for a significant amount of time (i.e. most of the day).
 Significant damage can be done to the body by just one incorrect manual handling manipulation technique, but problems can often be further compounded by repeating the action over and over.

 Many people fall into bad habits in terms of lifting.
 Quite often a young body can get away with not using the optimal technique, but for older people, or when performed over a long period of time, the strain on the body can result in injuries.
 Whilst demolition workers are likely to be on their feet whilst moving objects, and so will not really encounter risks from sitting rather than standing that workers in other industries such as a factory production line may experience, they still need to be taught information regarding safe lifting and moving techniques.

-The ease and commonality of manual handling injuries means that manual handling training is important and necessary not only for those workers engaged in the demolition and construction industries, but will also prove highly beneficial for any company employee (and is even worthwhile for their personal lives when they move boxes and lift awkward objects).
+The ease and commonality of manual handling injuries means that manual handling training is important and necessary, not only for those workers engaged in the demolition and construction industries, but will also prove highly beneficial for any company employee (and is even worthwhile for their personal lives when they move boxes and lift awkward objects).